Skip to main content

 Scope and Contents

-This collection consists of Official Acts recorded in three bound volumes (one is small enough to be stored in Box 1 of 2) in German, a folder consisting of Confirmation Registers 1851-1960, two bound volumes of Meeting Minutes, covering 1873-1888 and 1888-1914, in German, member files-transfered or deceased, and photographs.
+This collection consists of Official Acts recorded in three bound volumes (one is small enough to be stored in Box 1 of 2) in German, a folder consisting of Confirmation Registers 1851-1960, two bound volumes of Meeting Minutes, covering 1873-1888 and 1888-1914, in German, member files: transferred or deceased, and photographs.
 The Official Record Books consist of the following:

 Book 1 (located in Box 1 of 2)